boemer00/jet-engine-degradation-prediction/README.md

    - Visit `http://127.0.0.1:5000` to view the MLflow UI and inspect your experiment runs.

 ## Results
 Upon evaluating the Remaining Useful Life (RUL) prediction model against the training dataset, several key observations have been made.
 The training data exhibits a mean RUL of 107.81, a median of 103.00, and spans a range from 0 to 361.
-The model, when tested, yielded a **Root Mean Squared Error (RMSE) of 12.8381** using random_state=42.
+The model, when tested, yielded a **Mean Absolute Error (MAE) of 5.8521** versus the LSTM's baseline of 12.8381.

-Given that the mean RUL is approximately 108, an RMSE of around 13 (to the nearest integer) represents a typical error of about 13% of the mean RUL.
-In comparison to the broad range of RUL values (361), this RMSE indicates a relatively modest prediction error
-.
-Further iterations and refinements can also be pursued to improve the model's performance.
+Given that the mean RUL is approximately 108, an MAE of around 6 (to the nearest integer) represents a typical error of about 6% of the mean RUL.
+In comparison to the broad range of RUL values (361), this MAE indicates a relatively good prediction error.
+Nevertheless, further iterations and refinements can also be pursued to improve the model's performance.

 ## References
 A. Saxena, K. Goebel, D. Simon, and N. Eklund, *Damage Propagation Modeling for Aircraft Engine Run-to-Failure Simulation*, in the Proceedings of the 1st International Conference on Prognostics and Health Management (PHM08), Denver CO, Oct 2008.